alvaroloes/enumer/README.md

 Possible transform values are `snake` and `kebab` for transformation to snake_case and kebab-case accordingly.
 The default value for `transform` flag is `noop` which means no transformation will be performed.

-If a prefix is provided via the `trimprefix` flag that will be trimmed from the start of each name (before it is transformed).
+If a prefix is provided via the `trimprefix` flag, it will be trimmed from the start of each name (before it is transformed).
 If a name doesn't have the prefix it will be passed unchanged.

 ## Inspiring projects